ohsu-comp-bio/idp-backups/README.md

 If the migration is successful then both items are expected to remain the same for all users.

+> [!TIP]
-Note that this method only records data for a single user and doesn't gurantee that the migration was successful for everyone else.
+> This method only records data for a single user and doesn't gurantee that the migration was successful for everyone else.
 However it does provide a quick comparison point, with more extensive validation in [Step 7.
 Test and Verify](#6-test-and-verify).

 ## 2. Create New Database